joebaumann/biasondemand/README.md

-# BiasOnDemand
+# Bias on Demand

-BiasOnDemand is a Python package that generates synthetic datasets with different types of bias.
-This package is based on the research paper "Bias on Demand: A Modelling Framework That Generates Synthetic Data With Bias" published at the ACM Conference on Fairness, Accountability, and Transparency (ACM FAccT) 2023.
+Biasondemand is a Python package that generates synthetic datasets with different types of bias.
+This package is based on the research paper "[Bias on Demand: A Modelling Framework That Generates Synthetic Data With Bias](https://doi.org/10.1145/3593013.3594058)" published at the ACM Conference on Fairness, Accountability, and Transparency (ACM FAccT) 2023.

 ## Authors & Contributors